Steve Guenther, Vice President, Digital Auditing

 1. Do you purchase traffic?

 Many publishers use third-party sources to drive traffic to their sites.
-Not all traffic sourcing is harmful.
 Marketing practices such as email campaigns, sponsored social media posts and search engine marketing are legitimate ways to bring quality audiences to your website.
-However, the risk of introducing invalid traffic increases when publishers purchase traffic.
+However, the risk of introducing invalid traffic increases when publishers purchase traffic directly from traffic sellers.
 Traffic sellers may guarantee a certain number of human visitors at a low price.
-That said, bot traffic can be engineered to look human enough to pass through fraud detection software.
+But bot traffic can be engineered to look human enough to pass through fraud detection software.

 While bots may increase your numbers, they don't make purchases or offer any real value to advertisers.
 If advertisers aren't getting any conversions from their ad placements and campaign ROI isn't meeting expectations, they’ll invest elsewhere.
 The best way to keep bots off your site and deliver real audiences to advertisers is to engage in legitimate marketing practices and avoid purchasing traffic.